Likely Irish kingmaker Green Party eyes aviation tax, megaprojects

 The offshore boom would have two phases - first 5 gigawatts of wind capacity added in the Irish Sea in the 2020s followed by 30 gigawatts in the Atlantic to the west and northwest of Ireland in the 2030s.

-That, he said, would help ease concerns about a boom in data centres, many built by large employers in Ireland like Google and Amazon.
-Such centres could be consuming 30% of Ireland’s electricity use in 10 years time, he said.
+That, he said, would help ease concerns about a boom in data centers, many built by large employers in Ireland like Google and Amazon.
+Such centers could be consuming 30% of Ireland’s electricity use in 10 years time, he said.